parksb/campus-life/dgmd318-immersive-media-programming/note.md

   - Interactables: gameobjects that the user can interact with by tap, drag, press, etc.
   - Interaction managers: handle interaction between interactors and interactables.
 - XR Interaction Manager: takes care of communication between interactors and interactables.
+- Each interactables has three possible states: Hover, Select, Activate.
+- There are multiple types of interactors for different types of interactions: Gesture(AR), Ray(VR), Direct(VR), Socket(VR)

 ### Introduction to Virtual Reality